corytodd/Walrus/README.md

 }
 ```

-If you like to keep a flat code directory then you can set `DirectoryScanDepth` to a smaller value.
+If you like to keep a flat code directories then you can set `DirectoryScanDepth` to a smaller value.
+This value affects performance so chose carefully.

 ## Examples

-These example assume you have install Walrus.CLI as a `dotnet tool`.
+These examples assume you have installed Walrus.CLI as a `dotnet tool`.

 Show the active configuration
 ```